LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Introduction

 \section{Introduction}

-In this paper, we present a blind source separation (BSS) method for decomposing imaging-based brain network measures to identify underlying source signals characterizing connectivity traits.
-Our work is motivated by brain network research in neuroimaging studies.
 In recent years, network-oriented analyses have become an important research field in neuroscience for understanding brain organization and its involvement in neurodevelopment and mental disorders \citep{bullmore2009complex, deco2011emerging, satterthwaite2014linked, kemmer2015network,wang2016efficient,wang2019hierarchical}.
 In neuroimaging studies, network measures are derived from various neuroimaging modalities to reflect functional or structural connections between a set of nodes or brain regions.
 The network measures are typically encoded as symmetric matrices where the entries represent brain connectivity between pairs of nodes or regions in the brain.
 For example, derived from functional magnetic resonance imaging (fMRI) or electroencephalogram (EEG), functional connectivity (FC) measures the dependence between temporal dynamics in neural processing of spatially disjoint brain regions \citep{biswal1995functional,lang2012brain,kemmer2018evaluating,kundu2019novel}.
-The commonly used FC measures include the Pearson correlation matrix or partial correlation matrix \citep{smith2011network,church2008control,seeley2009neurodegenerative,wang2016efficient}.
-These connectivity measures contain important information about the structure of brain organizations and could potentially serve as an individual's neural fingerprint that help inform disease diagnosis or treatment planning \citep{finn2015functional,amico2018quest}.
+Some commonly used FC measures include the Pearson correlation, partial correlation, mutual information and coherence \citep{smith2011network,church2008control,seeley2009neurodegenerative,wang2016efficient}.
+Brain connectivity matrices consisted of connectivity measures contain important information to understand brain organization and its changes due to neurodevelopment, disease progression or treatment \citep{finn2015functional,amico2018quest}.